 This kind of testimonial will be genuine, demand nothing of your client’s time, and usually makes everyone happy.

 If you’re not seeing anything in your Slack or email communications with your clients that would work well for a testimonial, or, if you want feedback on something specific, try making a survey.
 In Google Forms, (or your preferred form/survey creator) create a simple form for your clients to fill it out (with permission to share some or all their responses).

 This can be a great way to get clients to comment on specific things they like about your business and working with you.
 Just don’t make this survey super long and all-encompassing.

 As I mentioned above, clients are often swamped with too much on their plates as it is.
 They don’t want more homework.

-Keep it to 2 to 3 questions.
-Give them the space to provide a long answer if they feel inspired, but that way there’s no pressure.
+Keep this survey to 2 to 3 questions.
+Give your clients the space to provide a long answer if they feel inspired, but there’s no pressure.

 Here are a few sample questions for your survey or email:

 - What were you most worried about when hiring me as your new VA?

 - How has working with me as your VA changed your business?